-Situated in the Mojave Desert, Las Vegas a.k.a. the Entertainment Capital of the World is a frequented destination for nearly all Californians, whether you rest your paws in Northern or Southern California.
-Hence, as native Californians, my humans have visited Sin City a whopping 30+ times and brought me along 4 times so far, including a one-month-long stay.
+Situated in the Mojave Desert, Las Vegas a.k.a. the Entertainment Capital of the World is a heavily frequented destination for Californians, whether you rest your furry paws in Northern or Southern California.
+As California natives, my humans have visited Sin City over 40 times and brought me along over 10 times so far, including two one-month-long stays.
 Before you book a trip with your dog to hit those slots, sniff out what you need to know about Las Vegas’ dog-friendly culture:

-Unfortunately, playing tourist with your dog is not ideal on the Las Vegas Strip, which is the city’s most famous attraction that draws millions of visitors from all over the world each year.
-The illuminating lights, 24-hour access to alcohol, sounds from endless rows of slot machines, and the inescapable EDM music from various corners – the Vegas Strip is stimulating to bark the least.
+Unfortunately, playing tourist with your dog is not ideal on the Las Vegas Strip, the city’s most famous attraction that draws millions of visitors from all over the world each year.
+Illuminating lights, 24-hour access to alcohol, sounds from endless rows of slot machines, and the inescapable EDM music from various corners – the Vegas Strip is stimulating, to bark the least.
 Shortly after my first furry visit to Las Vegas, I learned that the city passed an ordinance to ban dogs on the Strip to prevent panhandlers from keeping dogs in the summer heat.

-Second-hand smoke is almost unavoidable on the Strip
+Second-hand smoke is unavoidable on the Strip

-In addition to the Strip’s dog walking ban and ubiquitous debauchery, it’s quite difficult to avoid second-hand smoke, in which long-term exposure can be detrimental to your dog’s health (and yours).
-Limiting your adventure indoors with your dog doesn’t necessarily stop the exposure as smoking is allowed INSIDE casino resort properties, which boast their own set of shops and restaurants.
-Just a side note: Dogs are generally NOT allowed inside casinos (unless you’re merely passing through) although many casinos on the Strip may have a more lenient enforcement policy.
+In addition to the Strip’s dog walking ban and ubiquitous debauchery, it can be difficult to avoid second-hand smoke, in which long-term exposure can be detrimental to your dog’s health (and yours).
+If your dog has a respiratory condition or collapsed trachea like me, second-hand smoke can trigger coughing or wheezing bouts.
+Limiting your adventure indoors with your dog doesn’t necessarily stop the exposure since smoking is allowed INSIDE casino resort properties (which boast their own set of retail shops and high-end restaurants).

 The summer heat is utterly DANGEROUS for dogs